 COFFEE SHOPS / BREAKFAST

 Strange Brew (1/2 mile)

-Locally run convenience store (Live Oak Market - previously mentioned): great coffee, tacos, sandwiches, paninis and a good selection of wines and microbrews.
-They also carry great chocolate and other snack foods as well as basic sundries.
+Great coffee, tacos, sandwiches, paninis and a good selection of wines and microbrews.
+They also carry gourmet chocolate and other snack foods as well as basic sundries.

 KERBY LANE is an iconic South Austin eatery open 24/7, located on the ride home from downtown via Lamar Blvd.
 The food is great and they serve breakfast all night long.
 If you're coming home late, it's a great place to stop for a hearty meal and experience a slice of south Austin.
 They're located two miles from my house, at the juncture of Manchaca Road and South Lamar Blvd.